polterguy/magic.io/README.md

 ## Security concerns

-Magic IO is not secured out of the box, and you should apply some sort of security to it, since by default all files that are accessible for your web server process, is accessible to anyone having the URL to your API endpoint.
+Magic IO is not secured out of the box, and you should apply some sort of security to it, since by default all files that are accessible for your web server process, is also accessible to anyone having the URL to your API endpoint.
 The easiest way to accomplish this, is to simply apply `[Authorize]` to your Magic IO endpoints, which only allows authorized clients to access your files, for then to combine this with the [Magic Auth project](https://github.com/polterguy/magic.auth).
 Slightly more